 Adventures & experiences in contemporary technology

 Returning to my digital-less dilemma, I suppose that I could get another digital for backup duty; I have to admit that a DSLR is a bulky contraption to be carrying in airline luggage.
 The camera that has made it onto my wish list is Ricoh’s GR Digital, a highly regarded offering that follows in the great tradition of its film forbears, the GR 1 and GR 21.
-Given that my first 35 mm camera was a Ricoh, and I have it still, this would be a case of returning to roots.
-Of course, having it on a wish list is very different from having it in the to do list and finances will certainly dictate whether or not the purchase is made, though a finance deal offered by Warehouse Express does make it more accessible.
+Given that my first 35 mm camera was a Ricoh, and I have it still, this would be a case of returning to my roots.
+Of course, having it on a wish list is very different from having it on the to-do list and finances will certainly dictate if the purchase is made, though a finance deal offered by Warehouse Express does make it more accessible.
 Maybe some day…